veegres/ivory/README.md

 ### Data

-All Ivory data is located inside `/opt/data` package.
+All Ivory data is located inside `/opt/data` directory.
 Ivory has a docker volume, it means that you won't lose it if your container a going to be rebooted.
-But you need to consider mount this package to your local disk if you want to save the data between different containers `--mount type=bind,source=YOUR_LOCAL_PATH,target=/opt/data`, or you can mount volume of the old container to the new one by docker flag `--volumes-from`
+But you need to consider mount this directory to your local disk if you want to save the data between different containers `--mount type=bind,source=YOUR_LOCAL_PATH,target=/opt/data`, or you can mount volume of the old container to the new one by docker flag `--volumes-from`